mitranim/posterus/readme.md

 ### Why cancelation?

-Humans change their minds all the time.
+Humans and even programs change their minds all the time.
 Many behaviors we consider intuitive rely on some form of cancelation.

   * Start playing a video, then hit stop.
 Should it finish playing?